Susan Citrak

 Bio

-Dr. Susan Citrak is an inorganic materials chemist with a rich background in both research and teaching.
-She earned her Ph.D. in Inorganic Materials Chemistry from the University of California, Santa Cruz, following a B.Sc. in Chemistry from Mills College in Oakland, California.
-Her early research at Mills focused on physical organic chemistry, specifically investigating unimolecular solvolysis reactions involving carbocationic intermediates in ionic liquid solvent systems.
-During her doctoral studies, she shifted her focus to inorganic materials chemistry, exploring the structure, stability, and anion exchange properties of metal-organic coordination polymers, as well as the ionothermal synthesis of metal-substituted aluminophosphate molecular sieves with potential applications in catalysis.
+Dr. Susan Citrak is an inorganic materials chemist whose research centers on the synthesis-structure relationships of porous and framework materials, with a particular emphasis on ionothermal chemistry.
+She earned her Ph.D. in Inorganic Materials Chemistry from the University of California, Santa Cruz, after completing a B.Sc. in Chemistry at Mills College in Oakland, California.
+Her early research at Mills focused on physical organic chemistry, examining unimolecular solvolysis reactions and carbocationic intermediates in ionic liquid solvent systems.

-Beyond her research, Dr. Citrak is deeply committed to pedagogical advancements, particularly in teaching challenging subjects to first-generation and underserved students.
-She is passionate about making complex chemistry accessible and engaging for all her students.
+Beyond research, Dr. Citrak is deeply committed to pedagogy and student mentorship, particularly in supporting first-generation and underserved students in the physical sciences.
+She is passionate about making complex chemical concepts accessible through clear structure, active learning, and research-integrated teaching.

-Outside of academia, Dr. Citrak holds a purple belt in Brazilian Jiu-Jitsu and enjoys spending her free time gardening, fishing, and playing video games with her family.
-She is excited to call Youngstown, Ohio, her new home.
+Outside of the laboratory, Dr. Citrak holds a brown belt in Brazilian Jiu-Jitsu and enjoys gardening, fishing, and spending time outdoors with her family.
+She is happy to call Youngstown, Ohio, home.

 Research Interests